Skip to main content

 (iv) Overseas Membership;

-(ii) Applications for Ordinary and Overseas Membership must be in writing addressed to the Society and must be signed by the candidate who shall thereby undertake, if elected, to conform to the Rules of the Society.
+(c) Applications for Ordinary and Overseas Membership must be in writing addressed to the Society and must be signed by the candidate who shall thereby undertake, if elected, to abide by the Constitution of the Society.
 These applications can be made via email or via the SCL NA website.

-(vi) If any Ordinary or Overseas Member fails to pay his annual subscription within two months after it becomes due, they will be notified by the Council of their delinquency and have one month to provided payment or his or her Membership shall be terminated.
+(g) If any Ordinary or Overseas Member fails to pay his annual subscription within two months after it becomes due, they will be notified by the Council of their delinquency and have one month to provide payment or his or her Membership shall be terminated.

-(vii) Any Member who has paid his subscription to date may retire from the Society by sending a letter or e mail of resignation to the Council.
+(h) Any Member may retire from the Society by sending a letter or e mail of resignation to the Council.

-(viii) The Council may elect any persons as Honorary Members of the Society for such periods as the Council think fit on account of their distinction and eminence.
-Honorary Members of the Society shall not pay any entrance fee or annual subscription; No Honorary Member shall in any circumstances have the right to vote at any meeting of the Society.
+(i) The Council may elect any persons as Honorary Members of the Society for such periods as the Council sees fit on account of their distinction and eminence.
+Honorary Members of the Society shall not pay any entrance fee or annual subscription.
+No Honorary Member shall in any circumstances have the right to vote at any meeting of the Society.

-(a) The Society shall be governed by a Council of which shall be comprised of 8 individuals including:
+(a) The Society shall be governed by a Council of which shall be comprised of between seven and ten Officers (the “Officers”) including:

 (b) The Council will be made of the following classes of members: